abdouziad1/CountDownCircle/README.md

 ### Usage
 -------
 Download this ZIP file, then extract it on your wakanda workspace.
-Don't forget to rename the dizipped file as: "CountDownCircle".
+Don't forget to rename the dezipped file as: "CountDownCircle".

 ### Properties